Adult Basic Education

 English Language Learner (ELL) - English Language Learners (ELL) classes are available to any student who would like to learn to read and write the English language.
 ELL works in total immersion to increase the vocabulary and verbal communication skills of various students of the countries of the world.
-ESL classes also introduce students to the ordinary terminology of everyday language.
+ELL classes also introduce students to the ordinary terminology of everyday language.
 Beginning students will also learn phonetic skills and how to read in English.

 Citizenship Classes - Citizenship classes are provided for adults that are preparing for the U.S. Citizenship Test and Naturalization Interview.
 This course includes instruction in United States civics, history and government.
 It also includes a study guide to help students prepare at home for the United States Naturalization Test.

 GED® Preparation and Testing - Instruction is available for adults interested in obtaining their Arkansas High School Diploma.
 Testing for the GED Ready® practice exam and GED® Official exam are done on site.
 All classes and preparation are free!